 9. Organ Meats

-Goji berries are an excellent source of antioxidants, amino acids and 20 other trace minerals, including selenium, potassium and iron.
-The list of goji berry benefits is extensive, including its ability to boost immune function, promote healthy skin, protect eye health, regulate blood sugar levels, improve mood, boost fertility, detoxify the liver and fight cancer.
-(12)
+Goji berries have proven to be an excellent source of antioxidants, amino acids and 20 other trace minerals, including selenium, potassium and iron.
+The list of goji berry benefits is extensive and includes its ability to boost immune function, promote healthy skin, protect eye health, regulate blood sugar levels, improve mood, boost fertility, detoxify the liver and fight cancer.

 In China, goji berries are commonly cooked and added to recipes like rice congee, tonic soups and dishes made with chicken, pork or vegetables.
 They are also used to make various teas, juices and wines.